evgenyb/evgenyb.github.io/_posts/2020-10-29-blue-green-azure-front-door.md

 ## Use Azure Front Door

-The following Azure Front Door concepts will help us solve our task:
+The following Azure Front Door concepts will help us to solve our task:

 ### Additional frontends